ajayyy/SponsorBlock/README.md

 Run `npm run build` to generate a packed extension.

+## Code Formatting

+Before submitting a pull request, run `yarn run format` to auto-format your code.

 # Credit

 The awesome [Invidious API](https://github.com/omarroth/invidious/wiki/API) is used to grab the time the video was published.